rguerra712/maker-webtask/README.md

     "command": "<SPECIFIC DETAILS TO REACT UPON>"
 }
 ```
+1. Set an environment variable for the webtask queue above
+  1. Set the environment variable `MAKER_WEBTASK_URL` giving it the above url
+  1. Alternatively, you can pass in the command line argument `-w`
 1. Add the package as an NPM package reacting to these commands
 ```
 var makerWebtask = require('maker-webtask');